puppetlabs/puppet-docs/source/puppet/4.5/reference/architecture.markdown

 After applying the catalog, Puppet apply stores a report on disk.
 It can also be configured to send reports to a central service.

-### About the Puppet Apply Application
+### About the Puppet apply application

 * [The Puppet Apply Application][apply]

-> Note: Differences Between Agent/Master and Puppet Apply
+> Note: Differences between agent/master and puppet apply
 > -----
 >
 > In general, Puppet apply can do the same things as the combination of Puppet agent and Puppet master, but there are several trade-offs around security and the ease of certain tasks.